webdev1001/malcolm/README.md

 ## Widget Page Template

-BlogNews comes with a widget Page Template.
+Malcolm comes with a widget Page Template.
 To use it, publish an empty page, select the Widget Page Template from the drop down menu then start adding widgets to it.
 Refer to the Demo site for an example.

 ## Configuring the widgets as seen on the Demo site